aviad22211/Base-Converter/README.md

 So in time, I will update this program to optimize it while I'm learning how compiler optimized high-level language.

 # Feature(s)
-- Can support number bases up to Base 36.
+- Can support number bases from Base 2 until Base 62.

 # Limitation(s)
 - Can't support integer input more than 32 bit.